PersimMonMon/Web-Practice-/README.md

       Synchronous code = will wait for line to finish before going to next line (default)

+      ARRAY METHODS
+      -can use .forEach() method of array to loop an arrray
+        -parameter: is just a function
+          - that function contains multiple parameters
+            1. value of current element being processed by array
-      -can use .forEach() method of array to loop an arrray -if you add a function inside with parameter inside .forEach() it will save value of each item in array and run it -preferred method to loop through an array, easiar to read than a for loop -use return instead of continue to skip one iteration -not possible to break inside a .forEach(), so use for loop instead
+            2. index (the current element in array) -value of each item in array and run it -preferred method to loop through an array, easiar to read than a for loop -use return instead of continue to skip one iteration -not possible to break inside a .forEach(), so use for loop instead

+      -.filter() has same parameters as .forEach().
+It takes in a function and that function's parameters is a value and index.
+Only difference is that filter will return a value at the end of the function
+        1. creates a new array []
+        2. if return true -> put value in array
+        3. return false -> will not put value in array

+      -.map() has same parameters as .filter() and .forEach()
+        1. creates a new array []
+        2. whatever we return -> added to new array

       ARROW FUNCTIION
         -works same as regular functions